dports/QemuDotNet-Archived/README.md

 * [CardinalQemu](https://github.com/ianmartinez/CardinalQemu)
 * [Windows98Launcher](https://github.com/SpeedStriker243/Windows98Launcher)

 Currently based only on [Qemu_GUI](https://github.com/reactos/Qemu_GUI), but we are planning to implement functions from other projects.
+Like adding/editing/removing machine configs and lot of settings.

 ## License
 License information can be found [here](https://raw.githubusercontent.com/dports/QemuDotNet/main/LICENSE).